-- The simplest way is to break the one sentence into two separate sentences: - Mary decided to feed her horse.
-She went to the barn to give him his oats. - If two sentences are closely related in thought, they can be joined by a semi-colon: - Mary decided to feed her horse; she went to the barn to give him his oats. - The two sentences could also be joined by a conjunction: - Mary decided to feed her horse so she went to the barn to give him his oats. - One sentence could be converted into a subordinate clause and attached to the other: - When Mary decided to feed her horse, she went to the barn to give him his oats.
+- Break the sentence into two complete sentences: Mary decided to feed her horse.
+She went to the barn to give him his oats. - Join the two sentences with a semi-colon: Mary decided to feed her horse; she went to the barn to give him his oats. - Join the two sentences with a conjunction: Mary decided to feed her horse, so she went to the barn to give him his oats. - One sentence can be converted into an insubordinate clause and joined to the independent clause: When Mary decided to feed her horse, she went to the barn to give him his oats.